reactive-python/reactpy/docs/src/learn/responding-to-events.md

 <p class="intro" markdown>

-React lets you add _event handlers_ to your JSX.
+React lets you add _event handlers_ to your PSX.
 Event handlers are your own functions that will be triggered in response to interactions like clicking, hovering, focusing form inputs, and so on.

 </p>